AI & Agents

 If managing gigabytes of assets and client deliveries is your main issue, start with the Fast.io MCP Server.
 It gives agents the storage layer they need to handle heavy files without crashing your machine.

 The strongest setups combine these tools.
-You can use an asset fetcher to build the project, Fast.io to sync the workspace, and shell scripts to run the renders.
+You can use Agent Browser to source assets from stock libraries, Filesystem Management to organize them, Fast.io to sync the workspace to the cloud, and AgentMail to notify the client when the project is delivered.
 This handles the technical pipeline so you can focus on animation.

 Frequently Asked Questions